 Each tracker, segment, and joint is defined in the MVNX file with a number.
-The
+The numbering is presented in the tables below.

 15.4.1 MVNX backwards compatibility

 Until MVN 4.3.7, MVNX (version 3) contained some inconsistencies related to the coordinate frames, which have been resolved (version 4).
 For backwards compatibility, it is still possible to import and export version 3 of MVNX.